apache/fury-site/docs/blog/blog1_fury_introduction.md

 - Multi protocols Support: providing flexibility and ease-of-use of dynamic serialization, as well as the cross-language capability of static serialization.
   - Java Serialization:
-    - Drop-in replace `JDK/Kryo/Hessian`, no need to modify user code, but proviing 170x speed up as most, which can improve efficiency of rpc, data transfer and object persistence extensively.
+    - Drop-in replaces `JDK/Kryo/Hessian`, no need to modify user code, but providing 170x speed up at most, which can improve efficiency of rpc, data transfer and object persistence significantly.
     - 100% JDK compatible, support JDK custom serialization methods `writeObject/readObject/writeReplace/readResolve/readObjectNoData` natively.
   - Cross-language object graph: